fenago/ml-bootcamp/Lab_4.md

 There
 are different kinds of metrics.
-In chapter 2, we used RMSE (root mean squared error) to evaluate regression models.
+In lab 2, we used RMSE (root mean squared error) to evaluate regression models.
 However, this metric can be used only for regression models and doesn't work for classification.